theirc/airbel/playbook.md

 For example, our Middle East regional hub is sourcing ideas from the region. [*Mahali lab*](https://medium.com/airbel/mahali/home) plays a key role in this effort.

 *Solution Surge* is an initiative through which the IRC’s Airbel Team aims to introduce various human-centred design methods to IRC country teams, as an opportunity for collaborative skills-building.
 Ideas for potential future development will be build through a series of sprints in interested countries.

+If you want to learn more about this work, you can check out our [draft document](https://docs.google.com/presentation/d/1eqOwGpB3UG7h4En9ZXwqCb1jdk7Hqh09rFhBlmpHxXE/edit?usp=sharing) on what we call

 ##How can I propose a project?
 Currently, requests for resources can be made through the Airbel Investment Request protocol.
 This will be refined alongside development of the R&D fund and relevant governance procedures.